Ulbora/default_auth/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Ulbora/default_auth)](https://goreportcard.com/report/github.com/Ulbora/default_auth)

-Proxy for any type of authentication service.
+Can interface with any proxy for any type of authentication service.
 GoAuth2Users meets all of the requirements below.

 ### Any Proxy service must meet the following requirement: